BABY BAR: A Pop-Up Bar Concept

 October 2025 | Vested Interest | South Bend, IN

 I’m drawn to projects like this because they borrow from installation, hospitality, and performance all at once.
-As a disciple of Yi-Fu Tuan’s thinking around space and place, I’m enamored with how quickly a room can change identity: a storage space, once gutted, becomes an ordinary garage; add a table and some shelving and it becomes a room; drag in a few cases of booze, glassware, and an old couch and suddenly that room becomes a bar.
+As a disciple of Yi-Fu Tuan’s thinking around space and place, I’m fascinated with how quickly a room can change identity: a storage space, once gutted, becomes an ordinary garage; add a table and some shelving and it becomes a room; drag in a few cases of booze, glassware, and an old couch and suddenly that room becomes a bar.
 Finally, you add people, and it becomes an experience.

 The guest is as integral to the final sum as the cash register or the wine fridge; without them, the bar is simply a backdrop.
 Once you move through that space, you become complicit in the stage and the social experiment.
 Who shows up?
 How long do they stay?
 What does it take for a raw space to feel like somewhere you want to linger?